-It’s important to preserve our environment.
-For one, landscapes support livelihoods¹ plus they have personal and spiritual meanings for many, being places of pilgrimage and celebration.
+It’s important to preserve our environment and drones protecting wildlife and the like makes sense.
+For one, landscapes support livelihoods, plus they have personal and spiritual meanings for many, being places of pilgrimage and celebration.
 But, let’s not forget what they provide in the way of awesome places to escape the humdrum, reenergize and capture awe-inspiring and uplifting views of the world around us.

 101 ways drones are making a difference